 You may vote your shares at the Annual Meeting even if you have previously submitted your vote (except for participants in the 401(k) Plan).
-To vote at the Annual Meeting, log in at www.virtualshareholdermeeting.com/GBCI2022.
-You will need your unique control number located on your proxy card or voting instruction form in the box marked by the arrow.
+If you choose to vote your shares in person at the Annual Meeting, please bring the enclosed proxy card and proof of identification.
 Even if you plan to attend the Annual Meeting, we recommend that you vote your shares in advance as described above so that your vote will be counted if you later decide not to attend the Annual Meeting.